lucasem/ec/README.md

 that points to a string representing a combinator.
 Each item in the `tasks` list is an object with three fields: a unique `name`, and `test` and `train` which point to arrays of problems which must be satisfied by the same learned program.
-These problems are objects with two string fields, `i` and `o` corresponding to input and output for the program.
-Here's a simple
+These problems are objects with two fields, `i` and `o` corresponding to input and output for the program.
+Here's a simple example:
-example:
 ```json
 { "grammar": [
     { "expr":"(C nth)" },